marcmylemans/HomeLab/README.md

 ## Usage

-Download this repo and unzip it (for example c:\temp)
+Download this repo and unzip it or example to your c:\ drive

 # Navigate to the folder
 Open PowerShell as an administrator.
 Run the cd command provided by the script output to navigate to the extracted folder.